Zeioth/dooku.nvim/README.md

 ## Roadmap
 We could add better QA

 * If no project_root detected, and we reach the user directory, report to the user `project_root not found.
-Make sure you have on of the files defined in the option in your root directory`.
+Make sure you have one of the files defined in the option in your root directory`.
 Alternatevily we could just wipe project_root and take the current working directory as default root, so it is more intuitive.